jausegar/openair/README.md

             RX errors 0  dropped 0  overruns 0  frame 0
             TX packets 426942  bytes 35904185 (35.9 MB)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+# Install Low-Latency Kernel

+This is needed for the SPGW.
+It’s best to get this started soon because it’ll take ~1hr to do.
+If you have to compile the kernel, you can work on other steps while the kernel compiles.

+    sudo apt install linux-lowlatency
+    sudo apt install linux-headers-lowlatency

 OpenAirInterface
 =================